Where Can You Donate Furniture?

 Other local charitable organizations

-Not all places will take furniture in any condition, so check with the charity for donation guidelines.
+Not all places will take furniture in any condition, so check with charities for donation guidelines.
 Organizations that resell furniture in thrift stores may be a bit pickier about the items’ condition than those that give items away for free.
-Either way, give the upholstery a good clean and dust any surfaces.
-If you own a pet, you must vacuum up lingering pet hair.
+Either way, clean or vacuum the upholstery and dust any hard surfaces.

-If you plan to itemize your deductions, request a tax deduction receipt and keep it for filing your taxes.
-The charity will not be able to assign a dollar value to furniture donations, so ask your accountant for IRS guidelines.
-It may be a good idea to take a few pictures of your furniture from different angles so you have a record of its condition.
+If you plan to itemize your deductions on your tax return, request a tax deduction receipt and keep it for filing purposes.
+Charities won’t be able to assign a dollar value to furniture donations, so check donation guidelines from the Internal Revenue Service (IRS) or ask your accountant for guidelines.
+It may also be a good idea to take a few pictures of your furniture from different angles so you have a record of its condition.

-Charitable organizations may be short-staffed, so dropping the donation off yourself may be faster.
-Otherwise, you could wait weeks to schedule a pickup.
+Charitable organizations may be short staffed, so dropping the donation off yourself may be faster.
+Otherwise, it could potentially take weeks to schedule a pickup.

-There are many different charities to choose from, so consider donating your items to ones that support causes that are important to you and/or have impacted your life.
-Not only will donating help further the cause and fund the organization’s missions, but it should also make you feel good knowing you had a part in bettering the lives of those in your community.
+Consider donating your items to charities that support causes that are important to you.
+Not only will donating help further causes you care about and fund organizations’ missions, but it can feel good to help better the lives in your community.

 Alternatives to donating furniture

-• Selling: List items on online marketplaces at reasonable prices based on current condition and demand.
-Meet buyers in public during daylight with someone accompanying you.
+• Sell items: List items on online marketplaces at reasonable prices based on the items’ condition and demand.

-• Consigning: Furniture consignment stores will sell your items for a percentage of the sale price, typically requiring good condition.
-Review store policies on pricing, time frames and unsold item handling.
+• Consign items: Furniture consignment stores will sell your items for a percentage of the sale price.
+They typically require items to be in good condition.
+Before choosing this option, review store policies on pricing, time frames and unsold item handling.

-• Storing: You can temporarily store furniture you may need again in the future, but factor in monthly storage costs.
-Avoid long-term storage of unwanted pieces.
+• Store them: You can temporarily store furniture you may need again in the future, but factor in monthly storage costs.
+Avoid storing unwanted pieces long term.

-• Upcycling: Refinish, repaint or repurpose old furniture into new functional pieces through DIY projects.
+• Upcycle: Refinish, repaint or repurpose old furniture into new functional pieces through do-it-yourself (DIY) projects.
+You can then keep, sell or donate the items.

 FAQ